arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-lion-part1-model.md

 The important part is how to well define the matrix $$\mathbf{M}$$.
 A natural choice is to extend the causal mask $$\mathbf{M^C}$$, where the causal mask between tokens $$i,j$$ is given by $$\mathbf{M}^C_{ij} = \lambda_{j+1} \lambda_{j+2} \dots \lambda_i$$, representing the product of all selective scalers between $$i$$ and $$j$$.
 In the bi-directional case, the full mask should preserve this desirable property.
-One can interpret the mask entries as a form of relative positional encoding between two tokens taking the following form:
+One can interpret the mask entries as a relative positional encoding between two tokens taking the following form:

 $$
 \begin{aligned}